Written by Tania Ocean. Updated 1/8/21

-First and formost: Herbs for a cough when a cough is not just a cough.
+First and foremost: Herbs for a cough when a cough is not just a cough.
 There are wet coughs, dry ones, productive, spastic and more, and a they can change with time.
 An herbal tactic is to balance out the system.
-Since the corona virus is commonly seen with a cold, dry cough, the aim is to employ herbs which warm up, disperse, moisten and expectorate the congested lung cough.
+Since the virus is commonly seen with a cold, dry cough, the aim is to employ herbs which warm up, disperse, moisten and expectorate the congested lung cough.

 Adding herbs that also posses antimicrobial and anti-viral properties is also helpful.
 While this is a virus, it’s not uncommon for bacterial infections to also occur or intensify when the immune system is busy fighting off a viral infection.